-- The notional SEN funding is allocated each financial year. - This funding is used for a wide range of purposes which support pupils with SEND, such as: - enhancing high quality teaching : our whole school priority is to continually improve the quality of teaching and learning for all pupils, including those with SEND - employing specialist staff to support pupils with SEND, such as Teaching Assistants - funding smaller classes for pupils with significant special educational needs - purchasing appropriate resources such as differentiated materials for less able pupils or literacy materials - purchasing services such as Educational Psychology or Speech Therapists - paying for training - providing additional support and/or resources dependent on an individual's or cohort's needs - contributing the first £6000 towards funding for pupils with an EHC plan - The additional provision may be allocated after discussions at Inclusion Panel or Key Stage Progress meetings. - For pupils with a high level of need we will apply for additional funding via an EHC assessment to help individual needs further.
+- The notional SEN funding is allocated each financial year. - This funding is used for a wide range of purposes which support pupils with SEND, such as:

+- Enhancing high quality teaching: our whole school priority is to continually improve the quality of teaching and learning for all pupils, including those with SEND - Employing specialist staff to support pupils with SEND, such as Teaching Assistants - Funding smaller classes for pupils with significant special educational needs - Purchasing appropriate resources such as differentiated materials for less able pupils or literacy materials - Purchasing services such as Educational Psychology or Speech Therapists - Paying for training - Providing additional support and/or resources dependent on an individual's or cohort's needs - Contributing the first £6000 towards funding for pupils with a statement of SEN or an EHC plan - The additional provision may be allocated after discussions at Inclusion Panel or Key Stage Progress meetings. - For pupils with a high level of need we will apply for additional funding via an EHC assessment to help individual needs further.